EmmanuelOgbewe/Weatherlly/README.md

 # Weatherlly
-Weatherlly parses data from a weather databse in a JSON format and shows you your loal weather results.
+Weatherlly parses data from a weather databse in a JSON format and shows you your local weather results.